Psychiatrist Review

 Why Is a Psychiatrist Review Important?

-The psychiatrist review usually happens before the commencement of treatment if we suspect someone might have a number of mental health concerns that need treating together.
+The psychiatrist review usually happens before the commencement of a treatment programme, if we suspect someone might have a number of mental health concerns that need treating together.
 Sometimes a client will appear to be struggling or not responding during outpatient therapy care, and in this case, we might suggest a psychiatrist review during treatment.

 We want to know as much about you as possible so we can create a bespoke plan of care to treat all your needs and set you up for success both during and after you leave us.
 Your comprehensive bespoke care plan might include targeted individual therapies, group therapy, complementary therapies, family therapy, psychiatric oversight, and medication.